 Going away on holiday for Christmas isn't for everyone, but it does have some perks.

-While going away for a holiday at Christmas may ruffle a few family feathers, it’s something to consider if you’re looking to spoil yourself, try a new experience or to set a slower pace at what is often a hectic time of year.
+Going away for a holiday at Christmas may ruffle a few family feathers.
+However, it is something to consider if you want to try a new experience or set a slower pace throughout a hectic time of year.

-A fuss-free Christmas on a bareboat is becoming more and more popular with our guests.
-It’s easy to see why when you think about the perks of going away at Christmas and the things you can do to ensure Christmas day is still festive and fun.
+A fuss-free Christmas on a bareboat is becoming increasingly popular with our guests.
+It’s easy to see why when you think about the perks of going away at Christmas and what you can do to ensure that Christmas day is still festive and fun.

-Keep reading to find out why it’s worth going away for Christmas and ways you can bring Christmas magic to your bareboat holiday.
-We’ve also got some Santa tips and Christmas lunch meal-planning ideas to share.
+Keep reading to discover why it’s worth going away for Christmas and how you can bring some Christmas magic to your bareboat holiday.
+We also have some Santa tips and Christmas lunch meal-planning ideas to share.

 The perks of going away for Christmas

-Going away for Christmas isn’t exactly traditional and can ruffle a few feathers, but here’s why it’s something to consider
+Going away for Christmas isn’t strictly traditional, but here’s why it’s something to consider:

 • You can escape the pre-Christmas rush and mayhem.